highcharts-for-python/highcharts-stock/docs/using.rst

     Data points all have the same standard **Highcharts for Python** :ref:`deserialization methods <deserialization_methods>`, so those make things very easy.
-    However, they also have a special data point-specific deserialization method:
+    However, they also have a special data point-specific ``.from_array()`` deserialization method:

-      .. collapse:: Expand Method Signature
+      .. collapse:: Method Signature

         .. method:: .from_array(cls, value)
           :classmethod: